jsp117/Reverse-Engineering-Code/walkthrough.md

 ## user.js
 The file user.js is the model for the site.
 It generates the tables and columns in MySQL.
 On line 5 the class "User" is created by declaring it and defining it through sequelize.
 This class sets up the table "Users" in Sequelize.
 Even though it is initialized as "User", sequelize automatically adds an "s".
 This table has the columns of email - set as String in line 7.
-It is not allowed to be null, must be unique, and is validated to be an email consisting of the format "text@hostname.com".
+It is not allowed to be null, must be unique, and is validated to be an email consisting of the format "text" + "@hostname" + ".com".
 The password column begins at line 16 and is also defined as a string and not allowed to be null.
 On line 19 a prototype is added to User which adds a custom method that checks if the unhashed password entered by the user matches the hashed password in the database.
 This file requires Bcrypt which is used to encrypt passwords.
 On line 27 a hook is added that runs before a user is created, automatically hashing passwords as they are added.

 This image shows the Class "User" creation, which is the template for the users table in MySQL.
 Sequelize utilizes this file to create the table.